Delioos/crypto-curious-crusaders/src/content/post/blockChain_UseCases.md

 A simple Internet connection is all it takes to become the sole master of your funds.

 Revolutionary
-in its "simplicity", Bitcoin's purity is unparalleled. nature runs counter to the development of complex applications.
+in its "simplicity", Bitcoin's purity is unparalleled.
+But its simplicity nature runs counter to the development of complex applications.

 # The arrival of Solidity

 With
-the appearance of Ethereum and its programming language Solidity in late July 2015, blockchain reached a new milestone.
-Smart contracts (contracts deployed on the ethereum blockchain) make it possible to develop complex decentralized applications capable of solve real-life problems.
+the appearance of **Ethereum** and its programming language **Solidity** in late July 2015, blockchain reached a new milestone.
+Smart contracts (contracts deployed on the ethereum blockchain) make it possible to develop complex decentralized applications **capable of solving real-life problems**.
 The ERCs (Ethereum Request for Comments) introduced into the protocol have opened up new possibilities, offering a dynamic and scalable ecosystem for developers.